qwx9/notes/net/algorithms/text/exact.index.md

 where indexes are built for much faster processing.

 There are 3 types of requests, with corresponding methods:
-- find W in S once
+- find P in S once
-- find all occurrences of W in S
+- find all occurrences of P in S
-- find number of occurrences of W in S
+- find number of occurrences of P in S

 ## Tries